irfanmoi/Recursive-Solution-of-Reve-s-Puzzle/README.md

 1) Only one disk can be moved from one rod to another
 2) A large disk cannot be placed on a smaller one

 It takes 2^n -1 moves to accomplish this.
 Nevertheless, in 1908, Henry Ernest Dudeney further complicated the puzzle, by adding a fourth rod.
-This is known as "The Reve's Puzzle".
+This is known as [The Reve's Puzzle][rp].

 The most efficient known recursive solution to Reve's puzzle is the [Frame-Stewart Algorithm][fsa].
 It can be found in the Tour.py file.